Nateit1/Techblog/README.md

 ## 🧑‍💻 About Me

 I'm **Nathan Tsegai**, a senior at the University of Texas at Dallas studying **Computer Information Systems and Technology**.
-My passion lies in analyzing how innovation intersects with economics, ethics, and real-world applications of tech policy.
-I’ve also gained hands-on experience through internships, cybersecurity projects, and tech writing.
+I’m passionate about exploring how innovation intersects with economics, ethics, and real-world technology policy.
+I’ve gained hands-on experience through internships, cybersecurity projects, and tech writing.

 - 🔐 Interested in cybersecurity & ethical tech
 - 📈 Focused on market power, digital trends & consumer impact
-- 📚 This blog started as a research paper in my ECON 2302 class
+- 📚 This blog began as a research project in my ECON 2302 class

 ---